KevinG396/kevinji.github.io/_pages/about.md

 ## 🔍 Online Active Target Discovery with Generative Model

 Strategic sampling within a limited sampling budget from unobserved regions is essential in various scientific and engineering domains.
-We model this problem as Active Target Discovery(*ATD*) and introduce novel (Bayesian Experimental Design style) frameworks that leverage diffusion dynamics to solve *ATD* problems.
+We model this problem as Active Target Discovery(*ATD*) and introduce novel frameworks that leverage diffusion dynamics to solve *ATD* problems.

 #### *Key Words: Diffusion Models, Tweedie's Estimate, Doob's h-transform.*